 Convenience Stores and Gas Stations

 Convenience stores and gas stations are an easy way to buy a book of stamps without wasting a lot of time.

 9. Stinker Stores (Idaho only)

-If you’ve been asking, “does Kroger sell stamps?” you’ll be happy to learn that the answer is yes.
-Kroger along with other national, regional, and local grocery store chains are some of the most convenient places to purchase stamps.
+If you’ve been asking, “does Kroger sell stamps?” you’ll be happy to learn that the answer is yes, and that they’re not the only grocer that does.
+National, regional, and local grocery store chains are some of the most convenient places to purchase stamps.